dotnet/core-setup/Documentation/design-docs/multilevel-sharedfx-lookup.md

 Each framework has its own roll-forward semantics.
 This means ASP.NET can roll-forward independently of NETCore.App even though ASP.NET depends upon the NETCore.App framework.

 NETCore.App in 2.0 has its own deps.json file in its own folder that lists its assemblies.
-In 2.1, other frameworks will also have their own deps.jon.
+In 2.1, other frameworks will also have their own deps.json.
 In addition, each framework has an optional runtimeconfig.json that describes its framework dependency including optional setting overrides (applyPatches, rollForwardOnNoCandidateFx).
 If the runtimeconfig.json file does not exist, or does not have a value for a setting, it uses the values from the app's runtimeconfig.json or from environment variables.

 For example, an MVC app's runtimeconfig.json would contain:
 ```javascript